LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

 ### Only files with extension .rmd or .Rmd are allowed

-It's required that original (source) R Markdown file names will have an extension .rmd or .Rmd ("." is also required).
+It's required that original (source) R Markdown files have an extension .rmd or .Rmd.
-This behavior is in accordance with package `workflowr` where if the file extension is e.g. .RMD then rendering will fail with error "Error:
-Invalid input for argument files".
+This behavior is in accordance with package `workflowr` where if the file extension is not .rmd or .Rmd then rendering will fail with error "Error: Invalid input for argument files".

 ## Package functions